THE BEST CARBON ROAD BIKE WHEELS

 The origin story and new reality: The direct-to-consumer sales model that bypasses distributors and retailers and their mark-ups allowed new brands and overseas manufacturers to create a market for Value priced carbon road bike wheels to serve the previously unmet need of a segment of cyclists.

-- But, the added requirements of warehousing, marketing, sales, and service to grow these new brands to compete with established ones at higher volume levels and the added tariffs and shipping fees on manufacturers selling from overseas factories have greatly increased their costs.
+- However, the added requirements of warehousing, marketing, sales, and service these new brands require to compete with established ones who make wheels at higher volume levels, and the added tariffs and shipping fees on manufacturers selling from overseas factories have significantly increased their costs.

-- At the same time, larger established brands are now competing in the Value price tier and leveraging high-volume materials and manufacturing techniques along with established rim designs to greatly reduce their costs.
+- At the same time, larger, established brands are now competing in the Value price tier and leveraging high-volume materials and manufacturing techniques along with established rim designs to reduce their costs greatly.
 Their distributors and retailers take on the inventory, sales, and service costs that direct-to-consumer brands also incur.

-- Today, competition between direct-to-consumer brands and established ones using a distribution model happens mostly in the Value segment at prices that are usually US$300/£150/€300 or less apart for similarly speced carbon wheelsets.
+- Today, competition between direct-to-consumer brands and established ones using a distribution model happens mainly in the Value segment at prices usually US$300/£150/€300 or less apart for similarly speced carbon wheelsets.
 It’s not an insignificant amount for the Value tier customer but far less than the price difference cyclists faced between established and newer brands in the past.

-I didn’t forget: Regional brands or those that design, make, and sell their wheels principally within either the US, UK, Europe, or Australia compete with road bike wheels mostly at Performance and Premium price tier levels.
+I didn’t forget: Regional brands, or those that design, make, and sell their wheels principally within the US, UK, Europe, or Australia, compete with road bike wheels mostly at Performance and Premium price tier levels.

-Their higher costs from lower production volumes either with a direct-to-consumer or distribution model often push their prices into those tiers rather than the competitive or superior performance or product designs of their wheelsets.
+Their higher costs from lower production volumes, either with a direct-to-consumer or distribution model, often push their prices into those tiers rather than their wheelsets’ competitive or superior performance or product designs.